An Updated Version of the Unified Radio Catalog: A Multi-Wavelength Radio and Optical Catalog of Quasars and Radio Galaxies: Abstract

 \section{Abstract}

 We present a catalog of millions of radio sources, created by consolidating large-area radio and optical surveys GB6 (6cm), FIRST (20cm), NVSS (20cm), WENSS (92cm), VLSSr (4m), and SDSS DR9 (optical).
 The region where all surveys overlap covers 3269 deg$^2$ in the North Galactic Cap, and contains $>$160,000 20-cm sources, with about 12,000 detected in all five radio surveys and over one-third detected optically.
 Combining parameters from the sky surveys allows easy and efficient classification by radio and optical morphology and radio spectral index.
-The catalog is available at {\tt http://www.atnf.csiro.au/people/Amy.Kimball/radiocat.shtml}. \keywords{catalogs, radio continuum: general, quasars: general, galaxies: general}
+The catalog is available at {\tt http://www.aoc.nrao.edu/\textasciitilde{}akimball/radiocat.shtml}. \keywords{catalogs, radio continuum: general, quasars: general, galaxies: general}